TheBluCoder/Verses/README.md

 cp .env.example .env
 ```

-5. Configure your database settings in `.env`
+5. Configure your database settings in `.env` and ensure the database is running.

-6. Run migrations
+6. Run migrations to set up your database schema.
 ```bash
 php artisan migrate
 ```

-7. Start the development server
+7. Start the development server.
 ```bash
 php artisan serve
 ```